Novosibirsk State University

-Novosibirsk State University is a public research university located in Novosibirsk, Russia.
+Novosibirsk State University (NSU) is a public research university located in Novosibirsk, Russia.
 The university was founded in 1958, on the principles of integration of education and science, early involvement of students with research activities and the engagement of leading scientists in its teaching programmes.

-As of 2022, Novosibirsk State University had 246th place in the rating of the QS World University Rankings, and was ranked #503 in the world by U.S. News & World Report, and #801 in the world by World University Rankings by Times Higher Education.
+As of 2022, Novosibirsk State University had 246th place in the rating of the QS World University Rankings, and in 2023 was ranked #579 in the world by U.S. News & World Report, and #801 in the world by World University Rankings by Times Higher Education.

 History

 From the perspective of natural resources, Siberia has always been, and remains, the essential region for all of Russia.
 In the late 1950s, Siberia provided the country with 75% of its coal and possessed 80% of the nation's hydroelectric resources.
 Siberia became industrialized, but science then was largely of the applied variety and did not satisfy its needs.
 The USSR Academy of Sciences came to understand that there was a need to develop fundamental science.
 In 1958, this concept was implemented with the establishment of the Siberian Branch of the Academy of Sciences of the Soviet Union at Akademgorodok, near the industrial city of Novosibirsk.
 From the beginning, the founders of the Siberian Branch of the Academy of Sciences of the Soviet Union were concerned about providing the future scientific center with highly-trained personnel.
 In order to create a consistent source of personnel replenishment for Siberian scientific institutions, it was necessary to provide advanced training on the spot, thus the idea was born to establish a university in Novosibirsk.

 On 9 January 1958, the Novosibirsk State University was officially founded by the Council of Ministers of the Soviet Union decree.
 First entry examinations were conducted in August 1959.
 Classes began on 28 September 1959.
 Following its establishment in 1958, Novosibirsk State University quickly grew.
 During the first nine years 1966 professionals were trained within its walls.
 It consisted of six faculties, was staffed with 270 teachers, and conducted research in 46 sections.

 Novosibirsk State University was from its inception existing in close collaborative association with Siberian Branch of the Academy of Sciences research and development institutions of which there are several dozen within an area of 1.5 square km.
 The project of an "akademgorodok," an academic town with a University as its core, was exhibited at the 1967 World Expo in Montreal, after which Novosibirsk's Akademgorodok became model for other academic towns throughout the Soviet Union.